stevemar/watson-discovery-news-search/docs/02-promises-over-callback.md

 });
 ```

-To fix this we can use a javascript Promise library called `bluebird` which can convert callback based API's to return promises instead.
-So now we can use `then` and `catch` to seperate success and error cases and simplify the flow of our code as seen below.
+## Promises and bluebird to the Rescue

+To fix this antipattern, we can use Javascript Promises along with a library called [bluebird](http://bluebirdjs.com/) which provides higher level abstraction around promises.
+The library is great in that it provides us with ability to wait on multiple promises before firing a callback or helps us wrap callback based API's that get passed error and success response as arguments into Promises that we can chain instead.
+Below is the same code as above but it wraps some of the functions in the Discovery API to return promises instead using the `promisify` factory method.

 ```js
 const DiscoveryV1 = require('watson-developer-cloud/discovery/v1');